LSSTDESC/rail_attic/rail/estimation/algos/README.md

 # KNearNeighPDF
 KNearNeighPDF is a very fast, very simple K nearest neighbor estimator.
 It ignores photometric errors for the sake of speed, and uses only a single magnitude band and all colors to build a KD-tree, then finds K nearest neighbors and constructs a PDF based on those neighbors with Gaussians where the height of each Gaussian is set by the Euclidean distance in magnitude/color space, and the width of the Gaussian is a free parameter *sigma*.
 Best fit values for sigma and K (the number of neighbors) can be optimized by searching a grid of these two parameters and minimizing the CDELoss for a portion of the training data reserved via the `trainfrac` value in the config file.
 In the config file the input training data is split into training and validation, keeping `trainfrac` to construct a KD-tree, and the remainder used as a validation set to compute the CDE loss.
-The parameter values that are optimized over are set for sigma via: `sigma_grid_min`, `sigma_grid_max`, `ngrid_sigma`, (i.e. np.linspace(sigma_grid_min, sigma_grid_max, ngrid_sigma); and, for how many Neighbors, K, `nneigh_min`, and `nneigh_max` (i.e. range(nneigh_min, nneigh_max).
+The parameter values that are optimized over are set for sigma via: `sigma_grid_min`, `sigma_grid_max`, `ngrid_sigma`, (i.e. np.linspace(sigma_grid_min, sigma_grid_max, ngrid_sigma); and, for how many Neighbors, K, `nneigh_min`, and `nneigh_max` (i.e. range(nneigh_min, nneigh_max+1).
 The combination of K and sigma with the minimal loss are stored and used for the final computation, and the final KD-tree is remade using the full training data set.
 The  parameter options for KNearNeighPDF are:

 -`trainfrac`: float, the fraction of training data used to construct the KD-tree, the remainder used to set best sigma and best K in the loss optimization described above.

+-`random_seed`: int, integer to set the numpy random seed for reproducibility

--`column_names`: arrat if strings, the column names to be used in NN as named in the input dictionary of data.
+-`column_names`: array if strings, the column names to be used in NN as named in the input dictionary of data.

 -`ref_column_name`: string, name of the magnitude column to be used by the flow (other magnitude columms will be converted to colors).